Civilian Irregular Defense Group program: History

 In response to the increasing enemy firepower, also in recognition to the CIDG, the US MACV approved a weapons modernization program in April 1968, under which CIDG troops were equipped with M16 rifles, M60 machine guns, and M79 grenade launchers.
 Up to that point, CIDG troops had used mainly M1 Carbines and M14 rifles.
 The weapons transfer program was completed in January 1969.

-By 1 June 1970, the number of CIDG camps in South Vietnam had been reduced to thirty-eight, either by conversion to Regional Forces status or by closure.
-The South Vietnamese Joint General Staff (JGS) and the MACV staff then decided to convert the remaining camps to Vietnamese Rangers camps, with a target date of 31 December 1970.
+By 1 June 1970, the number of CIDG camps in South Vietnam had been reduced to thirty-eight, either by conversion to South Vietnamese Regional Forces (SVRF) status or by closure.
+The South Vietnamese Joint General Staff (JGS) and the MACV staff then decided to convert the remaining camps to ARVN Rangers camps, with a target date of 31 December 1970.
 Progressive, concurrent conversion cycles were initiated, with the major criteria being the state of security around each camp and seasonal weather.
 Camps in relatively secure areas that could be supplied easily during the rainy season were converted first.
 Camps in less secure areas were scheduled for later conversion so that more time and resources could be applied to increase the combat readiness of these camps.
 The final number of CIDG camps converted to Rangers was 37.

 During the stand-down period, every effort was made to raise the combat readiness of the 37 remaining CIDG camps to the highest efficiency.
 Concurrently, a concerted effort was made to assimilate the Montagnard and other minority ethnic groups from remote areas into the ARVN.
-The Vietnamese Special Forces and the 5th Special Forces Group staff developed jointly a program designed to continue operational missions in CIDG camps; process CIDG members administratively and medically; prepare MACV advisers for camp missions; transfer logistical support; reorganize CIDG units into Ranger battalions; and assimilate CIDG leaders into the ARVN ranks.
-The conversion process proceeded successfully, partly because the Vietnamese Special Forces camp commanders stayed in place and automatically became Ranger battalion commanders.
+The ARVN Special Forces and the 5th SFG (A) staff developed jointly a program designed to continue operational missions in CIDG camps; process CIDG members administratively and medically; prepare MACV advisers for camp missions; transfer logistical support; reorganize CIDG units into Ranger battalions; and assimilate CIDG leaders into the ARVN ranks.
+The conversion process proceeded successfully, partly because the ARVN Special Forces camp commanders stayed in place and automatically became Ranger battalion commanders.
 Their familiarity with the troops, the camp area, and the tactical area of operations was invaluable.
 The MACV advisers did not arrive for duty until some 17 camps had been converted.
-The fact that many of the advisers were former Special Forces men familiar with the camps minimized problems.
-As a result of the close co-ordination between U.S. and Vietnamese Special Forces, the Ranger Command was strengthened by the addition of 37 light infantry battalions.
+The fact that many of the advisers were former Green Berets men familiar with the camps minimized problems.
+As a result of the close co-ordination between U.S. and ARVN Special Forces, the Ranger Command was strengthened by the addition of 37 light infantry battalions.
 Of the possible 17,057 troop spaces scheduled for conversion 14,534 CIDG troops actually became members of the Ranger command.
 A significant benefit that accrued to the minority ethnic groups involved was the better treatment by the government of South Vietnam.
 For their allegiance, as expressed by their willingness to join the ARVN units, the government provided legal birth and marriage certificates as well as medical benefits and disability pay for injuries received in military action.
 This was the first time that the minority groups, and particularly the Montagnards, were given full status as citizens of South Vietnam.